MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c2956.md

 The C++ standard specifies *usual deallocation functions* as overloads of `operator delete` or `operator delete[]` that take extra parameters of type `std::size_t` (C++14 or later), `std::align_val_t` (C++17 or later), and `std::destroying_delete_t` (C++20 or later).
 When you use a placement new expression, the compiler looks for a matching `operator delete` function that takes the same parameters (after the first one).
 If one is found and its signature matches a usual deallocation function, the compiler reports error C2956.

 The way to resolve the issue depends in part on your intent.
-For example, in C++ 11, you could define an `operator new` overload that takes an extra `size_t` parameter in your class to pass a value to the allocator.
-In C++ 14, the same code now causes an error:
+For example, in C++11, you could define an `operator new` overload that takes an extra `size_t` parameter in your class to pass a value to the allocator.
+In C++14, the same code now causes an error:

 ```cpp
 #include <new>